 If you want your coconut oil to be liquid, fill a bowl or the sink with hot water (hot tap water is fine) and then just set your jar of coconut oil in the water until it melts.
 I actually place something heavy on top of my plastic jar of Nutiva to keep it from floating.
 I do this all the time for making smoothies, and there’s always enough coconut oil melted by the time I’ve got the other ingredients in the blender.

 Handy tip: Some people on the Coconut Oil Tips Facebook page have passed along this ingenious solution: they place their jar on a mug warmer when they need it melted!
 (Pictured left, Mr. Coffee MWBLK Mug Warmer).
 I haven’t tried the mug warmer method yet myself, but now I’m thinking of getting one for myself.
-I would imagine this is a technique you would want to be careful about if you use a plastic jar.
-With plastic, it seems like it could degrade the plastic, and with glass, I’d be careful about the glass cracking.
-Glass seems safer, and cracking can be avoided if you just don’t move the hot jar into cold water or a refrigerator.
-Plus, it doesn’t take a super-hot temperature to melt coconut oil anyway, just a warm one, so if you can adjust the heat settings on these things all the better!
+I would imagine the best way to do it would be to spoon the coconut oil into a mug you have for the purpose, placed on the warmer.